Drug Overdose Deaths

 Some of the most commonly known mental health diagnoses include anxiety disorders, bipolar disorder, posttraumatic stress disorder, schizophrenia and depression.
-Attention deficit hyperactivity disorder is a mental health condition most commonly diagnosed in children.
-Among Americans 12 and over in 2018, about 20.3 million had a substance use disorder related to their use of alcohol or illicit drugs in the previous year.
+Attention deficit hyperactivity disorder is a mental health condition most commonly diagnosed in young people.
+Among Americans 12 and over in 2021, about 43.7 million had a substance use disorder in the previous year.
 (5)

 Idaho Division of Behavioral Health initiatives:

 Opioid epidemic: In efforts to combat the nationwide opioid epidemic in the Gem State, between May 2017 and April 2021 the Idaho Response to the Opioid Crisis (IROC) program provided funding for 1,474 Idahoans to access opioid use disorder treatment.
 Beginning in September 2020, this funding was expanded to include the treatment of stimulant use disorder.
 Initiatives include law enforcement assisted diversion programs that allow people to receive treatment rather than be arrested; distribution of 7,036 doses of the overdose reversal drug Naloxone; a reentry program for women releasing from the Pocatello Women’s Correctional Center; partnership with the Idaho Alliance of Boys and Girls Clubs to provide prevention education to Idaho’s youth; and increased access to recovery support services statewide.